MoisesGuedes/GoBarberApi/README.md

    ```sh
    yarn
    ```
-3. Make a copy of '.env.example' to '.env.
+3. Make a copy of '.env.example' to '.env
-4. Set with YOUR environment variables.
+4. Set with YOUR environment variables
 5. Create the instance of postgreSQL using docker
 ```sh
   docker run --name gobarber-postgres -e POSTGRES_USER=docker \